phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1213217
+#Number of Trump Tweets: 342101
-#Number of Trump Tweets: 341601
+#Number of Clinton Tweets: 329516
-#Number of Clinton Tweets: 329168
+#Number of Sanders Tweets: 221141
-#Number of Cruz Tweets: 245050
+#Number of Rubio Tweets: 58897
-#Number of Sanders Tweets: 220956
+#Number of Carson Tweets: 17704
-#Number of Rubio Tweets: 58759
+#Total Number of Tweets:
-#Number of Carson Tweets: 17686
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---